inlivedev/inlive-website/content/docs/real-time-widget-api/subscribe-channel-server/index.md

     identifier: Subscribe to channel server
     name: Subscribe to channel server
     weight: 3001
-    parent: Real Time Widget API
+    parent: Real-Time Widget API
 ---
 # How to subscribe to our Channel Server using SSE

-To use our Real Time Widget API, you need to create a simple SSE client to subscribe to a channel server.
+To use our Real-Time Widget API, you need to create a simple SSE client to subscribe to a channel server.

 Our channel server works by sending JSON messages to clients using SSE (Server sent events).
 SSE, as the name suggests, can only act as a medium for messages that are sent from the server to the client.
 Sending messages to the channel server (i.e., broadcasting messages) is not possible through SSE.

  This article will focus on how to subscribe to our channel server using SSE to **receive messages** from our channel server and explain how to create a simple SSE client in the browser as an example.
 Sending messages to our channel server will be explained in detail in a different section.

 ## Subscribing to Channel Server